alexwlchan/alexwlchan.net/src/_drafts/safari-tabs.md

 /* 23 */
 ```

-Each of those windows has a `.tabs` property, which is another array.
+Each of those windows has a `.tabs` property, which returns another array.
 For example, this tells me I have 7 tabs open in my 3rd window:

 ```javascript